Summary

 - echocardiogram

-- barium swallow or upper GI endoscopy
+- barium swallow or upper gastrointestinal endoscopy

 - 18F-fluorodeoxyglucose positron emission tomography (FDG-PET) scan